benjamming/louisville-bike-accidents/README.md

 #### cleaning scripts directory: /code/cleaning
 #### precleaned data directory: /data/preclean

 For each of the source datasets, I first did some cleaning to remove unwanted data and make these easier to combine.
-This directory contains the resulting .csv files from that cleaning process.
+This directory contains the resulting CSV files from that cleaning process.

 Run `python {cleaning file}` to generate a cleaner CSV for each source file. `01_cleaning_LOJIC.py` and `01_cleaning_cycling_safety.py` can be run in any order, but they must both be run before `02_merge_accident_data.py`